-Guineítos (Savory Unripe Bananas) is the perfect side dish to any meat and very common at roadside eateries.
+Guineítos (savory green bananas) is the perfect side dish to any meat, very simple to make, and a favorite at roadside eateries.

 Stop at any roadside eatery in the Dominican Republic and you can order some guineítos (savory unripe bananas).
 In fact it always reminds me of road adventures, greasy dives, and tasty cheap food (I am looking at you, Bonao!).